-The directors have considered the available funding facilities, cash flow projections and financial projections that are agreed as part of the 25 year business plan model agreed at financial close.
+The directors have considered the available funding facilities, cash flow projections and financial projections that are agreed as part of the 30 year business plan model agreed at financial close.
+In addition, the Company has in place SWAP arrangements with the funder that protect against Retail Price Index and interest rate fluctuations.